rajat-9-6/ML-Projects/README.md

 # ML-Projects
-This is Machine Learning project
+This is Machine Learning project based on Regression